 Medical researchers estimate that between 18 and 20 million American men experience some type of erectile dysfunction.
-If a man has an occasional problem achieving an erection, it is really nothing to worry about.
-However, if he is having a problem more than half of the time when trying to have sexual intercourse, he they should make an appointment with his doctor.
+If a man has an occasional problem achieving an erection, it is nothing to worry about.
+However, if he is having a problem more than half of the time when trying to have sexual intercourse, he should make an appointment with his doctor.

 Often men who smoke will experience problems getting and maintaining an erection.
 Smoking can damage blood vessels, and restrict the flow of blood.